 This cinematographic tool brings your ordinary photos to life—almost literally.
 It adds movement to key parts of your photo, drawing in the eye and making the image pop.

 Do you have an instructional post where you would like to visually walk people through the steps?
 This handy tool allows you to do this in minutes—take a screenshot, and then use this tool to mark it up with arrows, boxes, and text that will create a visual guide for your audience.

 Want to produce helpful infographics, but don’t know where to start?
 Infogr.am makes it an easy process—just choose your template, input your information (data, images, and branding), and watch the program bring your infographic to life.
 Once done, it provides easy-to-share formats so you can get the final product out to your audience.

 Interested in adding video to your visual B2B content strategy repertoire?
 Have no fear.
 Camtasia is here.
 This tool is perfect for how-to and demonstration videos.
 It allows you to simultaneously take a video of your screen and add voice-over to bring your audience on a hands-on journey to your desktop.

 Many brands have found it useful to incorporate whiteboard animation into their video line-up.
 This online tool draws whiteboard-style using your own images.
 You can then add voice-over, as well as your own music.
 At the end, it will look like you hired a professional whiteboard animator to draw what this program does in a matter of minutes.

 A Few Points to Keep in Mind…

-And remember, making data come to life is easy when you pair good information with striking graphics.
-Download our ebook to see how.
+And remember, making data come to life is easy when you pair good information with striking graphics, take a look at our infographic and explore more.